I earn commission on purchases on this website. This helps me continue my work helping people. Thanks for your support!

 My Experience with Meditation to Build Self Esteem

-I thought I would add my own experiences here with meditation, now we have seen how meditation can help you if you have low self esteem.
+My own experiences here with meditation may be helpful, now we have seen how meditation can help you if you have low self esteem.

-I have used meditation over the years and still do and my self esteem and confidence has increased.
-I first tried guided meditation way back 15 years ago when I was struggling with speaking in groups at university and was very shy.
+I have used meditation successfully over the years to improve my self esteem and confidence.
+The first time I tried guided meditation was about 15 years ago while I was struggling with speaking in groups at university and was very shy.
 I found it painful just speaking to someone, my social skills were poor and my attitude towards myself was awful.
 Now, I am confident, sociable and able to teach and speak in front of others with ease.

 Lately, I have been using an excellent meditation app on my phone called Meditopia.
 I love the app and use it for ten minutes every morning.
 It is a refreshing, self-esteem boosting break each day!
 Please go to check my review on the Meditation Tools Page.
 I advise you to try it!